MichaelCurrin/dev-cheatsheets/cheatsheets/gmail.md

 A filter label like unstarred won't know that a message then got starred.

-However, the search bar is always realtime.
+However, the search bar is always realtime when searched.

+Though you have to redo as research to stay current, for example starring a message.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5ODA0ODQyNl19
+eyJoaXN0b3J5IjpbLTIwNjc0NjU0NjddfQ==
 -->